ekatamel/flyboard/README.md

 - **Flask** as lightweight web application framework and its extensions
 - **Celery with RabbitMQ/AMQP** for asynchronous task handling and message passing.

-The repository with backend part is private and link is provided on request.
+The repository with backend part is private and link is provided upon request.

 ## Frontend